Updated July 24, 2022.

 Your gun will rust and corrode

 Moisture and dirt can cause rust in your gun chamber and barrel.
 The rust will eat up the metal components of your gun.
 When firing ammunition with primers, salt residues will be left in the barrel.
-Almost all ammunitions are corrosive.
-This will cause wear and tear in your gun.
+Almost all types of ammunition are corrosive.

 Fouling and corrosion can cause malfunctioning in your gun’s components.
 Your gun might fail to load or fail to fire.
-This will cause inconvenience when using your gun for emergency purposes.
-A foul bore will affect the trajectory of your bullet.
-This is because the bullet will travel in an inconsistent path inside the barrel thus affecting your accuracy.
-Your bullet will go to a different spot than you sighted for.
+A second type of malfunctioning is flight path inconsistency.
+This is because the bullet spins inconsistently while inside the barrel, thus affecting the accuracy.
+Even if you’re aiming center mass.

 How long can a gun go without cleaning?

-For the efficient and proper functioning of your gun, you should keep it clean for all times.
-However, factors such as usage and climatic conditions will determine the frequency of your gun cleaning intervals.
+For the efficient and proper functioning of your gun, you should keep it clean at all times.
+However, factors such as usage and climatic conditions determine the frequency of your gun cleaning intervals.